varnerlab/GapFindFill.jl/README.md

 GAMS is pretty fast in solving large size problems like the testing example, but GFFJ.jl finished the job in less than 2 mins, which is also acceptable for real problems as large as this example.
 Using either Gurobi or CPLEX in GFFJ.jl did not make much difference in running time, while GLPK was unable to solve the testing example within 1 hr.
-Thus, although *find_gaps* allows users to specify GLPK as the solver, it is recommended only for small scale problems.
+Thus, although *find_gaps* allows users to specify GLPK as the solver, it is recommended only for small-scale problems.

 For *fill_gaps_min*, the testing example contains 1822 compounds and 2888 reactions, which is also of size of real problems.
 Five no-production-metabolites were chosen as testing cases.
 The expected outcomes are summarized in the following table.